SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/barracuda-waf.md

 The Barracuda Web Application Firewall protects your web, mobile and API applications from being compromised, prevents data breaches, ensure protection from web attacks, provide control access and authentication.

-The Barracuda WAF App analyzes traffic flowing through the Barracuda WAF and provides pre-configured dashboards that allow you to monitor WAF traffic as well to analyze various types of attacks detected both by Barracuda and Sumo Logic’s own [Threat Intelligence database](https://help.sumologic.com/07Sumo-Logic-Apps/22Security_and_Threat_Detection/Threat_Intel_Quick_Analysis/03_Threat-Intel-FAQ#What_is_the_CrowdStrike_Integration_for_Sumo_Logic.3F).
+The Barracuda WAF App analyzes traffic flowing through the Barracuda WAF and provides pre-configured dashboards that allow you to monitor WAF traffic as well to analyze various types of attacks detected both by Barracuda and Sumo Logic’s own [Threat Intelligence database](/docs/integrations/security-threat-detection/threat-intel-quick-analysis#03_Threat-Intel-FAQ#What_is_the_CrowdStrike_Integration_for_Sumo_Logic.3F).

-## Collecting Logs for Barracuda WAF App

-This page shows you how to configure collection for the Barracuda WAF App to use with the predefined searches and dashboards.

-The Barracuda WAF App provides detailed analytics on system, firewall, and network security so you can protect your environment from malicious attacks.
-Security Analysis dashboards provide insights into the types of attacks, severity, malicious IPs, blocked and allowed content, and attacks by services.
-Traffic Analysis dashboards provide detailed information on client, server, and service traffic, as well as errors, bandwidth trends, and service performance.

-### Log Types
+## Log Types

 The Barracuda WAF App uses the following log types: